mdaemon-technologies/intranet-integration/Readme.md

 Without this setting, only the web address being hosted by MDaemon Webmail will be able to access the API.

-If the host address for the intranet is the same as the host address for MDaemon Webmail, you do not need to include the above setting.
+The WorldClient API Documentation is located at `MDaemon\Docs\API\WorldClient\WorldClientAPI.html`

 ## Client Setup
 Using your preferred HTTP client, you can make a request to the WorldClientAPI to authenticate a user.

-If [Session] UseCSRFToken=Yes in the MDaemon\WorldClient\WorldClient.ini file, then you need to make two requests to the server.
+If [Session] UseCSRFToken=Yes in the `MDaemon\WorldClient\WorldClient.ini` file, then you need to make two requests to the server.

-The first request will get you a login token to be sent with the authentication request.
+The first request will create a login cookie to be sent with the authentication request.

 The second request will be the authentication request.

 For example, in JavaScript do the following:
 ```javascript
   const some_uuid = "data string that is a unique identifier";

   fetch(`https://www.example.com/WorldClientAPI/settings/logon_settings=login_token&data=${some_uuid}`, {
     method: "GET"
   });
 ```
   `some_uuid` needs to be a unique string that's saved for the next request.

-  Make sure to save the cookie from the first request and send it with the second request.
+  Make sure to save the cookies from the first request and send them with the second request if you're not using the browser.

 ```javascript
   fetch("https://www.example.com/WorldClientAPI/authenticate/basic/", {